 Vivid memories of February 22, 2011 do remain.
 But – over the last 10 years and moving into the future – New Zealand’s combination of high insurance penetration, comprehensive regulation, and sophisticated modeling all help insurers to understand and manage the challenge posed by seismic risk.

 Should New Zealand Be Content with the New EQC Coverages and Caps?

-Laura joined RMS in 2014 and is a Product Manager within the global earthquake product management team, based in London.
-She is responsible for the RMS New Zealand Earthquake HD Model, as well as the Australia earthquake, and Europe earthquake models.
+Laura joined Moody's RMS in 2014 and is a Senior Product Manager within the global earthquake product management team, based in London.
+She is responsible for the Moody's RMS New Zealand Earthquake HD Model, as well as the Australia earthquake, and Europe earthquake models.